His pilot career

 Step 1: Glider Pilot Licence

-During winter 2007, I did my training with CSVVA, a large glider school based in Chambéry Challes-les-Eaux.
-I did my first flights as a student glider pilot because they told me that to start flying with a glider gives you the most precise basis for piloting.
+During winter 2007, I did my training with CSVVA, a big glider school based in Chambéry Challes-les-Eaux.
+I did my first flights as a student glider pilot because a pilot told me : learn to fly with a glider gives you the most precise basis for piloting.

 On May 7th 2008, after 13h of flight with an instructor, I flew alone for the first time… a moment I will never forget.